teunvw14/teunvw14.github.io/content/posts/iota-move-raffle-tutorial/index.md

 You might be able to come up with some more useful functionality - we'll keep it simple here though as to not make this article too long.

-# Writing the raffle smart contract
+# Writing the Raffle Smart Contract

 Let's get to writing the raffle smart contract.
 Create a new IOTA Move project, and open up the newly created folder in your code editor.